keshabkayalkbs-design/Loyalty-Reward-System/README.md

 * Implement automatic token burning upon redemption to create a deflationary model.
 * Create different merchant "tiers" with different reward rates.
 * Introduce "time-locked" rewards or special promotions.
-* Integrate with other DeFi protocols to allow points to be swapped or staked.
+* Integrate with other DeFi protocols to allow points to be swapped or staked

 ## Setup & Deployment